 - Strengths: How do you leverage?

 - Weaknesses: How do you mitigate?

 In “chart” form (for all you visual learners out there), it might look something like this:

-The extra column or question is what makes it actionable — it doesn’t just take the analysis, “What IS?” — it asks the next logical question, “What do you do about it?”
-I firmly believe that without that question, the SWOT analysis falls flat — and not deliver its full “punch.”
+The Actionable SWOT Analysis doesn’t just ask “What IS?” — it asks the next logical question, “What do you do about it?”
+I firmly believe that without that question, the SWOT analysis falls flat — and does not deliver its full “punch.”

 - How have you seen the SWOT analysis work in the past?